 In the world of social media, blogs, networks, tweets, chirps and posts, graphic icons and badges are everywhere.
 Have you ever wanted to design your own set of icons or badges to contribute to this visual internet wonderland?
 If so, you've come to the right place.

-We'll focus on how to hone in on a idea, refining and crafting the details of a central concept before moving on to sketching.
-Then I'll dive head on into my actual process and show you a ton of tips and tricks for using basic geometric shapes in Illustrator to craft complex visuals in a minimal amount of space while working through color palettes, details and consistency to finish a complete set of graphics that are both cohesive and individual.
+We'll focus on honing in on an idea, refining and crafting the details of a central concept before moving on to sketching.
+Then I'll dive into my process and show you a ton of tips and tricks for using basic geometric shapes in Illustrator to craft complex visuals in a minimal amount of space.
+We'll work through color palettes, details and consistency.
+You will complete a set of graphics that are both cohesive and individual.

 What You'll Learn